acdh-oeaw/generic-de-web-app/_posts/2016-08-13-part-4-xslt-transformation.md

 Because I am a more of a lazy person, I don't want to type the file names into my browser.
 I want to see the HTML representation of an XML/TEI document stored in my app with nothing more than one mouse click.

-To achieve this, we have to modify our table of content function **app:toc: **
+To achieve this, we have to modify our table of content function **app:toc**.

 Frist, we need to declare a new namespace for the helper function **functx:substring-after-last**.
 For more upon this (and many other very useful functions) please refere to: [http://www.xqueryfunctions.com/xq/functx_substring-after-last.html](http://www.xqueryfunctions.com/xq/functx_substring-after-last.html).